chaoticfractal/Python_Code/README.md

 # Python_Code-
 This repo contains Python code that I wrote while learning the language.
+I will continute to add more and more code to this while I continue to advance my skills in Python.
+Currently as of 04/18/2017 it will contain mainly smaill little pieces of code that I wrote while working with sources like codcademy and others.
+I also have a code that are solutions to problems from Canopy's learning modules that is avaible for free as well.